 Open VR platform empowers companies to create, scale and measure VR training

-Immerse have today announced the launch of their Virtual Enterprise Platform (VEP), which combines the transformative power of VR with enterprise-ready functionality.
+Immerse have today announced the launch of their Immerse Platform, which combines the transformative power of VR with enterprise-ready functionality.
 Businesses can put any VR content on the platform, make it securely available to anybody in their organisation, and then deliver it to hundreds of standalone headsets, with data gathered centrally.

-Bringing together content creation tools with a market-leading platform and flexible deployment options, Immerse VEP provides a fully-integrated VR training solution for businesses for the first time.
+Bringing together content creation tools with a market-leading platform and flexible deployment options, the Immerse Platform provides a fully-integrated VR training solution for businesses for the first time.
 The open platform has been developed over the past six years, and clients include BP, Shell, DHL, GE Healthcare and Facebook.

 Justin Parry, Co-founder and COO of Immerse, said: “We have been working closely with our clients to create an enterprise VR platform that really answers the needs of businesses and is truly flexible, usable and scalable.
 VR is such a powerful learning tool, and we want to make it available to as many businesses as possible, especially at a time when technology for effective remote-learning is so critical and businesses are seeking ways of building the resilience of their workforce.”